 2. Under Security Logs or Lockouts, look for any logs related to CheckView.

-3. If CheckView is being blocked, add an exception rule for our IPs:
+3. Add an exception rule for our IPs in this link.

 4. Bypassing Platform Filters in Defender Pro